Table of Contents

-“Well we’re against fraud aren’t we?”- Then-Commissioner of the SEC, Sumner Pike in the only comment made before approving Rule 10b-5
+“Well, we are against fraud, aren’t we?”- Then-Commissioner of the SEC, Sumner Pike, in the only comment made before approving Rule 10b-5

 January 24, 2019

 The creation of the Securities and Exchange Commission (SEC), and its various powers to protect against financial fraud, are among the least debated bits of law created of all time.
-The creation of SEC’s most sweeping regulatory power of all, Rule 10b-5, was approved with no debate or comment whatsoever except one: the then Commissioner of the SEC, Sumner Pike, said “Well, we’re against fraud aren’t we?” (see “The Interest of the Securities and Exchange Commission in Private Civil Actions Under the Securities Acts”https://www.sec.gov/news/speech/1968/011268smith.pdf.)
+The creation of SEC’s most sweeping regulatory power of all, Rule 10b-5, was approved with no debate or comment whatsoever except one: the then-Commissioner of the SEC, Sumner Pike, said “Well, we are against fraud, aren’t we?”
+(See “The Interest of the Securities and Exchange Commission in Private Civil Actions Under the Securities Acts,” https://www.sec.gov/news/speech/1968/011268smith.pdf.)

-As a few examples, Rule 10b-1 provides that the SEC’s fraud regulations applied even to normally exempt securities such as federal securities or the municipal securities issued by state and local governments. (see 17 CFR 240.10b-1.)
-Rule 10b-3 forbids securities brokers and dealers from directly or indirectly engaging in securities fraud. (see 17 CFR 240.10b-3.)
-Rule 10b-10 require certain disclosures in writing by brokers and dealers before completing a securities transaction. (see 17 CFR 240.10b-10.)
+As a few examples, Rule 10b-1 provides that the SEC’s fraud regulations be applied even to normally exempt securities such as federal securities or the municipal securities issued by state and local governments (see 17 CFR 240.10b-1).
+Rule 10b-3 forbids securities brokers and dealers from directly or indirectly engaging in securities fraud (see 17 CFR 240.10b-3).
+Rule 10b-10 requires certain disclosures in writing by brokers and dealers before completing a securities transaction (see 17 CFR 240.10b-10).
 However, the broadest of these rules, generally considered a bit of a catch-all for the SEC to prevent financial fraud otherwise not considered and the source of the majority of lawsuits brought both by the SEC and the public, is 10b-5.

 10b-5, codified in the Code of Federal Regulations at 17 C.F.R.
 240.10b-5, can be very quickly summarized as a rule prohibiting acts or omissions which result in fraud or deceit in connection with purchase or sale of any security.
 It’s perhaps best known as the rule forbidding insider trading, but is extremely broad in scope and can cover any number of financial evils.
 As with most law, although it can be simply put, the actual application of 10b-5 is far from simple.